All Products

 Note

-For more information about how to set retention period of the binary logs of a PolarDB for MySQL cluster, see Modify the retention period.
+For more information about how to set the retention period for binary logs of a PolarDB for MySQL cluster, see Modify the retention period.

-• Limits on operations to be performed on the source database: During schema migration, do not perform DDL operations to change the schemas of databases or tables.
+• Limits on operations in the source database: During schema migration, do not perform DDL operations to change the schemas of databases or tables.
 Otherwise, the data migration task fails.

 • To add a column to a table to be migrated in the source database, first modify the mapping of the corresponding table in the Elasticsearch instance.
 Then, perform the DDL operation in the source database.
 Finally, pause and restart the migration task.

-• You cannot migrate data to an index in the destination database that contains a parent-child relationship or a Join field type mapping.
-Otherwise, the task may become abnormal or queries on the destination data may fail.
+• You cannot migrate data to an index that has a parent-child relationship or a Join field type mapping in the destination instance.
+Otherwise, the task may become abnormal or data queries in the destination instance may fail.

-• DTS does not migrate Object Storage Service (OSS) external tables from the source PolarDB for MySQL cluster.
+• DTS does not support the migration of OSS external tables from the source PolarDB for MySQL instance.

-• INDEX, PARTITION, VIEW, PROCEDURE, FUNCTION, TRIGGER, and FK objects are not migrated.
+• Migration of INDEX, PARTITION, VIEW, PROCEDURE, FUNCTION, TRIGGER, and FK is not supported.

-• Primary/standby switchover is not supported for the database instance during full data migration.
-If a switchover occurs, reconfigure the migration task promptly.
+• DTS does not support primary/standby switchover scenarios for the database instance during full data migration.
+In such a scenario, reconfigure the migration task promptly.

-• During full data migration, DTS uses read and write resources of the source and destination databases.
+• During full data migration, DTS consumes read and write resources of the source and destination databases.
 This may increase the loads on the database servers.
-Before you migrate data, evaluate the impact of data migration on the performance of the source and destination databases.
+Before you migrate data, evaluate the performance of the source and destination databases.
 We recommend that you migrate data during off-peak hours.

-• DTS attempts to resume data migration tasks that failed within the last seven days.
-Before you switch workloads to the destination database, stop or release the data migration task.
-You can also execute the REVOKE statement to revoke the write permissions from the accounts used by DTS to access the destination database.
-Otherwise, the data in the source database overwrites the data in the destination database after a failed task is resumed.
+• DTS tries to resume tasks that failed within the last seven days.
+Before you switch your business to the destination instance, end or release the instance.
+You can also run the REVOKE command to revoke the write permissions from the database account that DTS uses to access the destination instance.
+This prevents the task from being automatically resumed, which would cause data in the source instance to overwrite data in the destination instance.

-• The data types supported by PolarDB for MySQL and Elasticsearch are different and do not have a one-to-one mapping.
+• The data types supported by PolarDB for MySQL and Elasticsearch are different.
+Therefore, the data types cannot be mapped one-to-one.
 During initial schema synchronization, DTS maps the data types based on the data types supported by the destination database.
 For more information, see Data type mappings for initial schema synchronization.

-• Developer or test specifications of Elasticsearch instances are not supported.
+• Development and test specifications of Elasticsearch instances are not supported.

 Note